Jaghs/lighthouse-data-notes/README.md

 ## Summary

-This repository contains all of the notes taken by [Jagvir](https://github.com/Jaghs) for the Lighthouse Labs Data Science Bootcamp.
+This repository contains all of the notes taken by [Jagvir](https://github.com/Jaghs)

 ## Table of Contents